Make My Day (TV series): Voice cast

+Episodes

 Production

 Netflix first announced the project as part of their Geeked Week in June 2021.
 The story was written by Yasuo Ohtagaki, Makoto Honda directed, and animation and character designs are done by 5 Inc. At the 2022 Geeked Week, Netflix released a first look at some character screenshots, alongside their voice actors, and the design of the mecha Casper by Ohtagaki and Shoji Kawamori.
 Yumiko Yoshizawa wrote the script and Kensuke Ushio composed the music.

 Release

 Make My Day was originally announced as an animated film, but in January 2023, Netflix announced that it would be a series instead.
-The series was fully released on February 2, 2023.
+The series was released in full on February 2, 2023.

+Reception

+Make My Day received mixed reviews.
+The series was praised for having a character development and impactful narrative, despite seeming to take on too much, but it was also called formulaic and predictable.
+The animation was called "subpar", yet it was also highlighted for its ability to convey real emotions for a breathtaking and immersive experience.